Why is breast screening important?

 What you need to know

-A screening mammogram is the best method to detect breast cancer early for women over the age of 50, however 50 per cent of women aged 50 to 74 in NSW are still not being screened.
+A breast screen is the best method to detect breast cancer early for women over the age of 50.

-Visit our BreastScreen NSW website to find your nearest service, or call 13 20 50 to book your free mammogram.
+Visit the BreastScreen NSW website to find your nearest service and book online, or call us on 13 20 50.

 In this section

 Find out why it is important for women to have a mammogram and how it can help to reduce the impact of breast cancer.

 Who should be screened for breast cancer?
 Find out the age ranges where mammograms are most important.

 ‘Breast Health and Screening’ Flipcharts & Facilitator Manuals providing education on breast cancer & screening to people from different cultural backgrounds.

 *This statistic is obtained from the difference between the 1991 breast cancer mortality rate (74 deaths per 100,000) and 2019 breast cancer mortality rate (41 deaths per 100,000).
 The population for these rates is all women in Australia aged 50-74.